 Division of Power Allows for Checks and Balances

-Article 1 of the Constitution specifically lays the foundation for the Congress to be a bicameral because it allows checks and balances regarding what laws get passed.
-If one body was given autonomy, they could theoretically pass any laws or they wanted.
+If the Constitution gave just one part all of the power, they could theoretically pass any laws or amendments they wanted.
 If that body were to become compromised or corrupt, there would be no other body to keep them in check.

 This Concept of Checks and Balances Is Not Unique to Article One

 The point of Article One is to ensure that only fair laws are allowed to become federal legislation.
-This system of checks and balances existing within the smaller microcosm of the as a whole.
-The Founding Fathers aimed to include as many checks and balances in the as possible to prevent the from being corrupt or to create amendments that were not in line with the . mirrors the checks and balances between the legislative, executive, and judiciary branches that make up the United States government as a whole.
+This system of checks and balances existing within the legislative branch government mirrors the checks and balances between the legislative, executive, and judiciary branches that make up the United States government as a whole.

-Article One Dictates How the Congress Should Be Staffed
+Article One Dictates How the United States Congress Should Be Staffed

 Staffing the House of Representatives

-According to the terms put forth in Article One of the , members of the House of Representatives are to be elected once every two years.
-As addressed earlier, the number of seats available is determined by each ‘s citizens’ current population.
+According to Article One of the Constitution, members of the House of Representatives are elected once every two years.
+Each state’s citizens’ current population determines the number of seats available.

-How Bills Become Laws (And How the Can Stop Them)
+How Bills Become Laws (And How the President Can Stop Them)

-Section 7 of Article One of the dictates how bills are passed through the House of Representatives, then through the Senate, and finally, make it to the ‘ desk.
-The has veto power, which means that the can choose not to pass the said bill into .
-If the agrees with the bill, they will sign it, and the bill will be passed into .
+Article 1, Section 7 of the US Constitution dictates how bills are passed through the House of Representatives, then through the Senate, and finally, make it to the US President’s desk.
+The president has veto power, which means that the president can choose not to pass the said bill into law.

 The Terms of Article One Are Important for Understanding Congress’ Powers

-Article 1, Sections 8 and Article 1, Section 9 and Article 1, Section 10 of Article 1 give the United States Congress a few more important powers, such as the power to print and regulate money, the power to establish post offices, the power to establish federal courts beneath their own jurisdiction, and, perhaps most importantly, the power to declare war.
-While the of the was cautious in giving no single branch of the total power, it certainly bestows a good deal of power on its .
-Understanding all of the ramifications of the terms outlined in Article One is incredibly important, then, for understanding all of the Congress‘ many powers.
+Article 1, Sections 8 and Article 1, Section 9 and Article 1, Section 10 of Article 1 give the United States Congress a few more essential powers, such as the power to print and regulate money, the ability to establish post offices, the power to appoint federal courts beneath their jurisdiction, and, perhaps most importantly, the power to declare war.